 The dining table (seating 20) is in the library, which is part of the converted barn.
 There’s also another television (with Sky), an open fire, and views of the surrounding countryside.

 The house nestles within three acres of garden, and there’s plenty of space for games and exploring and running off some steam.
 There’s an outdoor table-tennis table and a sheltered terrace, for BBQ’s and evening drinks.
-Once the young people have been wrestled off to bed, there’s a hot tub in which to unwind.
+Once the young people have been wrestled off to bed, there’s a hot tub (at additional cost) in which to unwind.

 Edmund’s Choice of Extraordinary Feature